WuphonsReach/rimworld-notes/plays/SparrowTribe2025/5508-SparrowTribe.md

 Nexia enters labor on the 11th.
 She gives birth to a healthy baby boy (half-genie) that we'll name Stork.
 He picks up the dead calm and delicate genes, along with great crafting and intellectual.
 But he'll be poor at plants.

+Geir has been persuaded to join.

+Ren reaches age 7.
+He picks up passions for social, shooting and plants.
+Gains the mentor trait.

 ## Dec-5516

+Rolu reaches adulthood.
+She picks up the groundbreaker trait for increased construction and mining.
+She picks up normal passions for art, medical and crafting since her skills will never fade.
+Her burning passion is still mining.

+Rolu is going to start into Technomancer to use up some of that high neural heat capacity to run rock golems.

+Rytt proposed to Menga who agreed to get married.

+Cyan reaches age 7.
+She picks up the aestheticist trait with a passion for crafting and art.
+But her passions lie in plants, medical, intellectual and shooting.

+Aguirre enters labor on the 7th.
+She already has two daughters, Cyan and Yellow.
+She gives birth to another girl who will be named Indigo.

+Blue becomes an adult.
+She picks up the tough trait for 50% damage reduction.
+She picks up a burning passion for mining and plants, with normal passions in shooting and medical.
+She'll start down the staticlord psycast tree.

+# 5517

+## Apr-5517

+Elder Remembrance: Beautiful

+Rytt and Menga get married on the 1st.

+Ryk reaches childhood.

+Toxic fallout begins on the 1st.

+Zebra reaches age 7.
+She picks up diligent student and a burning passion for intellectual pursuits.
+Regular passions for medical and shooting.

+Yellow becomes an adult.
+She picks up the industrious trait and burning passions for social and cooking.

+## Jul-5517

+Space battle from which we've captured three survivors.

+- Zemlik (F, 20, baseliner): Has the rock and stone trait making her a great miner.
+- Shae (F, 71, drakonori): Angelic beauty, tycoon, uninstulable, environmentalist.
+Burning passion for shooting and crafting.
+- Deeth (M, 49, baseliner): Cold inclined, imperceptive, incapable of violence.
+Burning passions for crafting, social and intellectual.

+Zemlik converts to our ideology after a few days, now to let our colonists gain social XP from recruitment.

+Shae is proving impossible to convert to our ideology.
+Even with Red's ability and the conversion staff.
+We'll have to fall back to the old standby of Mind Wipe.
+In the meantime, we'll wait for her to heal and use her for social XP gain.

+Jaketh and Connor break up.

+Stork becomes a child.

+Ren reaches age 10.
+He picks up the healthy routines trait.
+A burning passion for shooting and animals and a regular passion for melee.
+Because of his mentor trait, we want him to be well rounded.
+Every social interaction grants a chance for Ren to teach the other pawn something.

+A volcanic winter starts on the 14th.

+## Sep-5517

+Cold snap on top of the volcanic winter.
+It ends on the 4th.

+Fair of Age: Fun

+Purple's artery blockage has reached extreme.

+Cyan reaches age 10.
+She picks up a passion for social and the go-getter trait.
+Also a burning passion for medical work.

+Indigo is now age 3.

+Nexia is pregnant.

+Volcanic winter ends on the 13th.

+Purple has another heart attack.

+## Dec-5517

+Zemlik courted Ra and they are now lovers.

+Zebra reaches age 10.
+She picks up hotfoot and a burning passion for shooting and crafting.
+Along with a minor interest in artistic things.

+A drought starts in on the 4th.

+Buch and Porg are now lovers.

+Aguirre is pregnant.

+A starjack named Suski (F, 17) has crashed.
+A member of a hostile faction but with burning passions for shooting and art.
+Along with normal passions for construction, plants and cooking.
+She's incapable of social or caring.
+We'll capture her, convert her and then recruit her.
+Deeth uses his inspiration to recruit her on the 10th.

+A pair of ravagers has wandered in.
+These are battle animals with a minimum handling skill of 10.

+Purple has another heart attack on the 9th.
+Good medical practice for Ra.

+Ra proposed to Zemlik and they are now engaged.

+Drought ends on the 11th.

+Nexia enters labor on the 15th.
+She gives birth to a healthy baby boy named Fince.

+# 5518

+## Apr-5518

+Elder Remembrance: Terrible!

+Ryk reaches age 7.
+She's now a psychically dull zealot.
+Passions for art, shooting and medical.

+Purple has a heart attack.

+Nexia is pregnant again.

+Buch proposed to Porg and they are now engaged to be married.